-Students at Calvin College may self-report to a Student Life Dean that they have been involved in a situation where they have violated or may have violated the Student Conduct Code, provided that the specific incident has not come to the college’s attention via normal reporting channels and/or any such violations did not and do not place the health or safety of any other person at risk.
-Self-reports do not become a part of a student’s record.
+Students at Calvin College may self-report to a Student Life dean that they have been involved in a situation where they have violated or may have violated the student conduct code, provided that the specific incident has not come to the college’s attention via normal reporting channels and the report does not involve injury, harm, or violence toward another individual.

-Student Life will work with the student to understand the situation, and assist the student in addressing the situation so that they will be in compliance with the student conduct code moving forward.
+When receiving a student’s self-report, Student Life will work with the student to understand the situation, and to assist the student in addressing the situation so that they will be in compliance with the student conduct code moving forward.
 Approved self-reports will not receive sanctions but may be assigned appropriate interventions, referrals, and/or education.
 These reports do not become part of a student’s discipline record.